 UK-based REACH registrant

 Only an EU/EEA-based company can register a substance under the REACH Regulation.
-If your company is based in the UK and has registered a substance under REACH, the registration will no longer exist after the UK withdraws from the EU.
-This also means that you will no longer have to update the REACH registration dossier after the withdrawal date.
+If your company is based in the UK and has registered a substance under REACH, the registration will only exist until the end of the transition period.
+This also means that you will no longer have to update the REACH registration dossier after the transition period expires.

 A registrant is responsible for the substances covered by their registrations.
 This means that the responsible staff and relevant documentation must be present at the address of the registrant – setting up a company on paper only in the EU-27 or EEA is not sufficient.